This plug-in is for versions from CC2015 to CC2022.

-Login to Adobe Add-ons then follow the instructions to download and install.
-This plug-in can be used from version CC2015 and up.
+Login to ADOBE EXCHANGE then follow the instructions to download and install.

 - The WebProof Navigator panel can be found under “Extensions” in the Window menu.